Teoscar Hernández Player Props: Mariners vs. Orioles

 Teoscar Hernández At The Plate

-- In 16.4% of his games this season, he has hit a long ball, and 4.3% of his trips to the dish.
+- In 17.6% of his games this season, he has homered, and 4.6% of his trips to the dish.

-- In 28 games this year (38.4%), Hernandez has picked up an RBI, and in 11 of those games (15.1%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Hernandez has driven in a run in 29 games this year (39.2%), including 12 games with more than one RBI (16.2%).
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 26 of 74 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.